Casa Jurado West

 other dish, but I was not able to have my full "Casa Jurado experience" at the Doniphan location without

-the whole pinto beans.
+the whole pinto beans (or refried beans).

 When both Casa Jurado restaurants were operated by different family members, I felt that the two